Major-Scott/TerminalPlus/README.md

 ### General Settings:
 - **Set Default Sorting** for the moon catalogue.
 Options are "default" (level ID), "name", "prefix", "grade/hazard level", "price", "weather", "difficulty" (equation soon to be customizable, NOT the same as grade), or the reverse of any of them.

-- **Hide the Company**, A.K.A "71 Gordion", from the moon catalogue.
-On by default.

 - **Pad Prefixes** with zeroes for a more uniform look.
 For example, "8 Titan", "21 Offense", and "220 Assurance" would become "008 Titan", "021 Offense", and "220 Assurance".

 - **Show Clear Weather** in the moon catalogue.
 If false, the "weather" section of moons with no current weather will be left blank.